 This is the exact opposite to one of the best work environments I know of: Barry-Wehmiller Corporation.
 And whenever the CEO Bob Chapman and Author of the book Everybody Matters gets asked what his company does, he replies: “We grow people.”

-Question: Where are you on the spectrum?
+Questions: Where are you on the spectrum?
 How can you move to more self-determination?
-Leave your answer in the comments below.